 When we socialize, our brains are constantly stimulated, which keeps them busy processing information.
 According to a recent study, socializing might even help lower your risk of dementia compared to those who don’t socialize as often.

 Whether you prefer to read a magazine article or a fictional novel, reading constantly demands your brain’s attention.
 Reading forces us to use our imaginations, process words and sentences, and spark different parts of the brain.

 At our Carespring facilities in Dayton, Cincinnati, and Northern Kentucky, we encourage our residents to try new things each day, ensuring their brains stay as sharp as possible.
-To learn more about our facilities, please don’t hesitate to contact us.
+To learn more about our facilities, contact us today.